corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Ringworld setup is even more intelligent
     * Built-in colossus weapons that allow the "conquest" of primitive worlds (Deluge Machine, Nanobot Diffuser) now also get infrastructure
     * My custom colossus weapon (Necrophagic Spore Diffuser) now also gets infrastructure
+* 4.0.0 Update for Stellaris version 3.3.0 "Libra" - integrate new triggers from the base game

 ## Source Code